Steam Baths

 Steam Room

 Volume – A minimum volume of 3 m³ (105 cubic feet) per person is recommended though 4-6 m³ per person is better.
-Smaller than 6 m³ (210 cubic feet) overall should generally be avoided as it often results in uneven temps and steam.
+Smaller than 6 m³ (210 cubic feet or ≈5x5x8′) overall should generally be avoided as it often results in less even temps and steam.

-A larger space provides for a more even and enveloping steam on bathers bodies.
+A larger space, like 250x250x250cm (8x8x8’) or larger, provides for a more even, enveloping steam on bathers bodies and a more pleasant experience.
 It does however require more labor and materials for tile and a larger steam generator.

 Ceiling Slope – The ceiling should never be flat as that can result in drips of hot condensate on bathers.
 It is generally best to slope the ceiling away from the door (avoid having a waterfall across the door) at a pitch of about 1 in 7 or greater.